mapbox/tippecanoe/README.md

  * `-q` or `--quiet`: Work quietly instead of reporting progress or warning messages
  * `-Q` or `--no-progress-indicator`: Don't report progress, but still give warnings
  * `-v` or `--version`: Report Tippecanoe's version number

+### Meta-options

+ * `-H` _config.json_ or `--options-from-file=`_config.json_: Read additional options from the specified _config.json_ file.
+   The file should contain one JSON object.
+Its keys must be long or short option names.
+The value corresponding to each key should be a string or number, for options with arguments, or `null` for options that do not take arguments.

 ### Filters